Roger Goodell says he encourages NFL teams signing Colin Kaepernick, 'I welcome that'

 His comments come as Seattle Seahawks head coach Pete Carroll said Thursday that a team was “interested” in signing Kaepernick.

-"Someone is interested," Carroll said, according to Joe Fann of NBC Sports Northwest.
+"Someone is interested," Carroll said, according to NBC Sports Northwest.

 NFL HEAD COACH SAYS 'SOMEONE IS INTERESTED' IN SIGNING COLIN KAEPERNICK